rileydakota/minikube-security-lab/README.md

 ```

-Lets use some basic commands to see whats on our running cluster:
+Let's use some basic commands to see what's on our running cluster:

 ```bash
 kubectl get namespaces